 “What the hell does that mean?”

-We were supposed to be inviting businesses to this event, right?
-SME had to mean Small and Medium Enterprises, the perfect target audience.
+We were inviting businesses to attend, so SME had to mean Small and Medium Enterprises, right?
+But the agenda clearly listed them as speakers.
+It didn’t add up.

-Turns out, SME didn’t stand for eager entrepreneurs, but Subject Matter Experts.
+Turns out, SME means Subject Matter Experts.

 Same acronym.
-Totally different meaning.
+Totally different universe.

 The perils of acronym abuse